 Here's why the factors compound:

-Manageable accent environment means your ear training isn't fighting against heavy dialectal interference, even though you'll still encounter some Southwestern features in daily speech.
+Third, a manageable accent environment means your ear training isn't fighting against heavy dialectal interference, even though you'll still encounter some Southwestern features in daily speech.
 In the classroom, your teachers use standard pronunciation.

 Curious What Immersive Study in Guilin Looks Like?